flanksource/canary-checker/docs/check-types/ldap.md

 ## <img src='https://raw.githubusercontent.com/flanksource/flanksource-ui/main/src/icons/ldap.svg' style='height: 32px'/> LDAP

-The LDAP check will:
+The LDAP check:

-* bind using provided user/password to the ldap host.
-Supports ldap/ldaps protocols.
+* Binds using the provided username and password to the LDAP host.
+It supports LDAP/LDAPS protocols.
-* search an object type in the provided bind DN.s
+* Searches an object type in the provided `bindDN`.

 ??? example
      ```yaml